-Not everyone who is getting Sony’s new console will be gaming on a TV.
+Not everyone who is getting Sony’s Playstation 5 console will be gaming on a TV.
 Many people would rather upgrade to something like a gaming monitor.
 But with so many options out there, it can be a bit difficult to choose the right monitor.
 Therefore, we have created a comprehensive review of the best gaming monitors for PS5.

 When it comes to gaming monitors, you have a lot of specifications you want to keep an eye out for, because with gaming monitors costing hundreds of dollars, it’s easy to make a costly mistake.
-To make things a bit easier for you, we’ve reviewed 12 excellent gaming monitor for PS5 options, and here they are below.
+To make things a bit easier for you, we’ve reviewed 13 excellent gaming monitors for the PS5 and here they are below.